ThomasMiconi/BOHP_RNN/README.md

 twists.
 All neurons have positive plastic connections to each other, with essentially zero fixed (baseline) components.
 This allows them to build the necessary connectivity to store the patterns presented duringeach episode.
-However, they also have negative self-connections, allowing them to relax between two presentations and before the final test pattern.
+However, they also have *negative* fixed-weight self-connections, allowing the neurons to relax between successive pattern presentations.

 ### The code